paritytech/json-rpc-interface-spec/src/api/chainHead_v1_call.md

 The operation continues even if the target block is unpinned with `chainHead_v1_unpin`.

 This function should be seen as a complement to `chainHead_v1_follow`, allowing the JSON-RPC client to retrieve more information about a block that has been reported.
-Use `archive_unstable_call` if instead you want to call the runtime of an arbitrary block.
+Use `archive_v1_call` if instead you want to call the runtime of an arbitrary block.

 **Note**: This can be used as a replacement for the legacy `state_getMetadata`, `system_accountNextIndex`, and `payment_queryInfo` functions.